 - Please see this FAQ page about serving as an AmeriCorps*VISTA member.

-Harvest VISTA serve full-time (40-hours per week) for one year and receive:
+Harvest VISTA serve full-time (40-hours per week) for one year and receive the following:

-- Choice of an AmeriCorps Education Award or cash stipend at end of term of service
+- Choice of a Segal Education Award ($5920) or cash stipend at end of term of service;

-- Harvest VISTA members may be eligible to receive reimbursement of relocation expense for some travel and shipping costs.
+- Harvest VISTA members may be eligible to receive reimbursement of relocation expenses for some travel and shipping costs.

 Please see Living Allowance Rates here.

-HAH will provide ongoing training opportunities at the Rotary First Harvest office in Seattle and connect on a regular basis to share ideas, best practices and problem solve.
+HAH will provide ongoing training opportunities at the Rotary First Harvest office in Seattle and connect VISTA members on a regular basis to share ideas, best practices and problem solve.